 The resolution, in addition, recommends a shift towards a preventive approach to care that includes promotion of oral health within the family, schools and workplaces that includes timely, comprehensive and inclusive care within the primary health-care system.

 Sri Lanka and other member states first put forward the resolution to the World Health Organization executive board in January.

-The FDI World Dental Federation, along with the International Association for Dental Research, delivered a statement
+The FDI World Dental Federation, along with the International Association for Dental Research, delivered a statement supporting the resolution.

 “Oral diseases affect almost half of the world’s population and are strongly associated with other [noncommunicable diseases],” according to the statement.
 “Optimal oral health for all will only be achieved if the response is integrated within the [noncommunicable disease] and [universal health care] agendas.”